- Specialty Pleural Mesothelioma

 Little Rock, AR 72205

-Dr. Steliga takes a multidisciplinary approach when working with mesothelioma patients, ensuring the best patient care possible.
+Dr. Steliga applies a multidisciplinary approach to treat patients diagnosed with mesothelioma.
 He works with a wide range of professionals to diagnose and treat cancer, viewing each case as unique.

 Dr. Steliga’s Career Highlights

-- Completed a cardiothoracic surgery residency at MD Anderson Cancer Center
+- Completed his cardiothoracic surgery residency at MD Anderson Cancer Center

-- Adept at minimally-invasive and robotic surgical techniques
+- Treats patients using minimally invasive and robotic surgical techniques

 Dr. Steliga’s Background

-Dr. Steliga went into medical school with the intention of becoming a pediatrician but gravitated towards thoracic oncology after working with phenomenal mentors.
+He initially enrolled at medical school with the intention of becoming a pediatrician but gravitated toward thoracic oncology after working with phenomenal mentors.

-He excelled in the field and quickly made a name for himself within the medical community.
-After graduating with his MD at the Medical College of Wisconsin, Dr. Steliga went on to finish a general surgery internship and residency at the University of Tennessee Health Sciences.
-He later completed a residency in cardiothoracic surgery at the Texas Heart Institute.
+After earning his medical degree at the Medical College of Wisconsin, Dr. Steliga completed a general surgery internship and residency at the University of Tennessee Health Sciences.
+He later completed a second residency in cardiothoracic surgery at the Texas Heart Institute.

-Dr. Steliga then worked at MD Anderson Cancer Center, treating patients and instructing students in cardiothoracic surgery.
-In 2009, he joined the Division of Cardiothoracic Surgery at the University of Arkansas for Medical Sciences (UAMS) and began working at the Rockefeller Cancer Center.
+Dr. Steliga previously worked at MD Anderson Cancer Center, treating patients and instructing students in cardiothoracic surgery.
+In 2009, he joined the Division of Cardiothoracic Surgery at UAMS and began working at the Winthrop P. Rockefeller Cancer Center.

-Dr. Steliga is a board-certified thoracic oncologist who focuses primarily on esophageal and lung cancers, including mesothelioma.
+Dr. Steliga is a board-certified thoracic oncologist with a primary focus on esophageal and lung cancers, including mesothelioma.
 He has extensive experience with minimally invasive surgery, recognizing its ability to heal patients faster than traditional alternatives.

-Dr. Steliga is interested in a wide range of thoracic conditions, including chest wall tumors, carcinoid tumors, lung nodules, pleural effusion, and mesothelioma.
-Dr. Steliga also works with an array of lung cancers and works hard to encourage smoking cessation and help his patients quit.
+Dr. Steliga also works in treating many types of lung cancer and works hard to encourage smoking cessation and help his patients quit.

 Dr. Steliga’s Career Accomplishments

-Dr. Steliga has made a name for himself quickly, becoming a top thoracic oncologist and mesothelioma specialist at a relatively young age.
+Dr. Steliga became a top thoracic oncologist and mesothelioma specialist at a relatively young age.

-His patients recognize him for his excellent bedside manner, ability to listen, and detailed explanation of their conditions.
-He is known to genuinely care about the individuals he works with, treating them with respect and kindness throughout the entirety of their treatment.
+His patients appreciate his excellent bedside manner, ability to listen, and detailed explanation of their conditions.
+He deeply cares about the individuals he works with, treating them with respect and kindness throughout the treatment process.